brianpatrick/cosmic-view-life/README.md

 above tend to use parameter files as inputs to direct the scripts as to what data to process and where to find it.
 Much of that code is based on the original code in `main.py` and the `/src` subdirectory.

+## `/actions`:

+This folder contains some pre-coded actions for insect plots.
+It's largely outdated, since now actions are typically created programatically at runtime.

 ### /catalogs_raw: